This Geriatric Emergency Medicine course is designed for all clinicians involved in the care of older people with frailty and urgent care needs.

 More information on Simon's academic background can be found here.

-He is also a Clinical Advisor and Safety Culture lead for the East Midlands Patient Safety Collaborative and Acute Care Lead for the Leicester Leicestershire & Rutland Urgent and Emergency Care Vanguard.
+He was previously the Associate Medical Director for QI at Leicester's hospitals, Clinical Advisor and Safety Culture lead for the East Midlands Patient Safety Collaborative, Acute Care Lead for the LLR Urgent and Emergency Care Vanguard.
 In the past Jay led the multidisciplinary group that produced the Silver Book and more recently, led a multinational group for developing a 'Standard Set' of outcome measures in Older People for the International Consortium for Health Outcome Measurement (ICHOM), funded by NHS England.

 In 2012-13, he was a Health Foundation Quality Improvement Fellow at the Institute for Healthcare Improvement and since been involved in several initiatives to develop improvement capability including the newly established Leicestershire Improvement Innovation & Patient Safety Unit (LIIPS).
 Previously, he also worked as a Clinical Director at the NICE funded National Collaborating Centre for Women’s & Children’s Health and led on developing NICE guidelines.